wcstrickland/Strickland_Projects/README.md

 This project includes:
 - web scraping and html tags
 - capturing information via python and storing/accessing it in a database.
-- Flask, specifically establishing  a connection to a database, establishing request routes, and defining resources and underlying methods.
+- Web framework principles (Flask) specifically establishing request routes, defining resources, serialization of information, and JSON format.
-- Writing raw SQL queries and relating them to python programs.
+- Utilizing a python driver to interface with SQL.

 ![alt text](images/home_page_img.png)